 In this blog post I will discuss how to make money with open source software.
 Why do you care?
 Making money of this model is hard, yet you got to pay the bills.
-Even though the free software variant is consumer friendly. (note that these consumers maybe businesses too), however for developers trying to make a living of writing such software is difficult.
-Which is a big problem, we often end up having developers doing the work in their free time, next to their day jobs.
+Even though the free software variant is consumer friendly. (note that these consumers maybe businesses too).
+This is a big problem.
+Lot’s of projects are maintained in people’s unpaid free time, next to their day jobs.
 So they don’t really get the love they deserve.
 Can we fix this?

 I would like to do this myself full time.
 Lest I became financially independent, I couldn’t.
 So in here I will list the options I found trough researching the subject.
 As both an overview to myself and to the interested reader.